 Researchers recruited 1,523 participants from 19 Kroger community pharmacies located in both urban and rural Ohio and Indiana who were picking up prescribed opioids.
 The study was led by Dr. Cochran.
 The researchers have no relationship with Bamboo Health.

-“This independent peer-reviewed study confirms what we at Bamboo Health have known about NarxCare’s ability to provide prescribers with clinical decision support to assess a patient’s vulnerability to opioid use disorder and misuse,” said Rob Cohen, company president and general manager.
+“This independent peer-reviewed study confirms what we at Bamboo Health have known about NarxCare’s ability to provide prescribers and dispensers with clinical decision support to assess a patient’s risk of unintentional overdose death said Rob Cohen, company president and general manager.
 “We’re proud of the role our technology plays in helping clinicians and pharmacists make more informed prescribing and dispensing decisions to improve patient safety and health outcomes.”

 The study used narcotic scores to divide participants into three groups representing low-, moderate- and high-risk for misuse; the thresholds proved clinically useful as a universal screen to advise providers on next steps with the patient, such as further review of the data or an additional screening with the patient.